top of page

 Acetobacter bacteria reproduce through binary fission, a straightforward method of cell division.
 In optimal conditions, a single Acetobacter cell can divide every 20-30 minutes, leading to rapid population growth.

 They thrive in aerobic conditions, meaning they need the presence of oxygen to metabolize ethanol and convert it into acetic acid.
-This metabolic conversion contributes not only to vinegar production but also to the delightful tang of many fermented foods.
+This metabolic conversion contributes not only to vinegar production but also to many fermented foods like cocoa and lambic beer.

 Nature's Ecosystem